 Research suggests that flexible working can reduce the gender pay gap and attract and retain talent.

 A report that focused particularly on women in the tech space specified that 70% would stay in their current role for one year longer, at least, if flexible and remote working were available.
 Of this, 36% specified that they would remain at their company for five to ten years longer.

-There has been a marked increase in both organisations and those in management roles, ensuring that employees have the tools and support they need to operate effectively from home.
+There has been a marked increase in both organisations and those in management roles ensuring that employees have the tools and support they need to operate effectively from home.

 Additionally, 75% of office-workers revealed that, since lockdown began, they have accessed at least two different types of technology they hadn’t utilised before.

-Two out of three employees surveyed reported blurred lines due to remote working.
+Additionally, two out of three employees surveyed reported blurred lines due to remote working.
 This may stem from a lack of space in the home environment.
 Not everybody has room for a separate office, and many may struggle to separate their working life from their personal life as a result.

 Additionally, many are missing the interaction that comes with working in a team.

 While many reported being just as productive throughout COVID-19, it has become clear that there is a gap between productivity and socioeconomic groups, occupations and industries; survey participants who were self-employed, earned lower salaries, were female, and parents reported a marked decline in productivity throughout the pandemic.